TridKay99/Breezy-Front-End/README.md

 ### __Configuration / Installation Instructions__

-1) Within your computer terminal, Nnavigate the directory where you want to install the application files, and run 'git clone https://github.com/JoshTeperman/rails_coding_tutor.git'
+1) Within your CLI, navigate the directory where you want to install the application files, and run 'git clone https://github.com/TridKay99/Breezy-Front-End' and https://github.com/alexanderb444/Breezy-Back-End.

-2) Run 'bundle install' to install the dependencies
+2) Run 'npm install' to install the dependencies

-3) Run 'rails db:reset' to reset the database
+3) Run 'npx create-react-app filename' to use React for front end.

-4) Run rails s to run the server in development mode
+4) Run npm start to run the server in development mode

 5) In your browser, navigate to 'http://localhost:3000/' to view the website